Eric Kennington

-Eric Henri Kennington RA (12 March 1888 – 13 April 1960) was an English sculptor, artist and illustrator, and an official war artist in both World Wars.
+Eric Henri Kennington RA (12 March 1888 – 13 April 1960) was an English sculptor, artist and illustrator, and an official war artist in both of the world wars.

 As a war artist, Kennington specialised in depictions of the daily hardships endured by soldiers and airmen.
 In the inter-war years he worked mostly on portraits and a number of book illustrations.
 The most notable of his book illustrations were for T. E. Lawrence's Seven Pillars of Wisdom.
 Kennington was also a gifted sculptor, best known for his 24th Division War Memorial in Battersea Park, for his work on the Shakespeare Memorial Theatre in Stratford-upon-Avon and for the effigy of Lawrence at Wareham in Dorset.

 Biography

 Early life

 Kennington was born in Chelsea, London, the second son of the genre and portrait painter, Thomas Benjamin Kennington (1856–1916), a founder member of the New English Art Club.
 He was educated at St Paul's School and the Lambeth School of Art.
 Kennington first exhibited at the Royal Academy in 1908.
 At the International Society in April 1914 Kennington exhibited a series of paintings and drawings of costermongers which sold well and allowed him to set up a studio off Kensington High Street in London.